 Scientific evidence backs up the claim that it is fine to use modern treated lumber in raised bed gardens.

 Here’s how I look at it: there are risks from all of the food we consume.
 I think nothing of eating conventional products and packaged foods.
-I admit that although I love to cook from scratch and that I try to cook healthy meals, some nights I work too late, and it’s Hamburger Helper mix for us with a side of vegetables.

-I don’t use pesticides or artificial fertilizers on my vegetables.
 If they are getting any chemicals from the ACQ treated lumber (the beds were built after 2009, well after the time frame in which the EPA required companies to phase out the use of CCA-treated lumber), the trace amounts should be so minor that it won’t make much of a difference to me.

 For Those Who Choose Not to Use Pressure Treated Lumber: Alternatives